 Main Benefits:

-The Salomon X Ultra 360 is a less expensive variant of the Salomon X Ultra 5 (at the top of this list).
-Priced $25 lower than the original, the X Ultra 360 is made for more "all around" use—from casual hikes to occasional day hikes to trail-to-town wear.
-In my testing, I didn't detect much of a dropoff in performance.
-This boot provides decent support at a lower weight than most hiking boots—especially at this price point—while offering GORE-TEX waterproofing and aggressive traction for mud, gravel, scree, and steep terrain.
-(For more, see my full X Ultra 360 review.)
+The Salomon X Ultra 360 is a less expensive variant of the Salomon X Ultra 5 (at the top of this list) that's made for more "all around" use.
+That said, I didn't detect much of a dropoff in performance when I tested it side by side with the more expensive X Ultra 5.
+In fact, its tread is more aggressive.
+Like all X Ultras, the X Ultra 360 provides decent support at a lower weight than most hiking boots—especially at this price point.
+I also appreviate its GORE-TEX waterproofing and aggressive traction for mud, gravel, scree, and steep terrain.
 If you want a less expensive hiking boot with enough performance for moderately difficult day hikes, I highly recommend the Salomon X Ultra 360 Mid GTX.

 Best Fit